-The Shares sold in the offering will be freely tradable without restriction or further registration under the Securities Act.
+The Common Stock and shares of Common Stock underlying the Warrants that comprise the Units sold in the offering will be freely tradable without restriction or further registration under the Securities Act.
 As a result, a substantial number of shares of our Common Stock may be sold in the public market following this offering.
 If there are significantly more shares of Common Stock offered for sale than buyers are willing to purchase, then the market price of our Common Stock may decline to a market price at which buyers are willing to purchase the offered Common Stock and sellers remain willing to sell our Common Stock.